OGDEN Ella Williams' lawn is on the road to recovery.

 Several people also called to offer their help, including a Jobs Corps crew who said they'd do similar repairs for anyone else in a similar predicament.

-Somewhere in there, three men from Layton, Roy and Ogden showed up in Williams' yard and got to work.
+Three men from Layton, Roy and Ogden showed up in Williams' yard and got to work.

 By Monday, her lawn was watered again and her basement was dry.